-Most of us become used to sleeping in a certain position in childhood, therefore most experts suggest that you make small adjustments at first if you want to change the way you sleep – if, for example, you normally sleep on your stomach, change to your side first rather than try to sleep on your back straight away.
-Otherwise, the likelihood is you will just end up not being able to fall asleep at all.
+Changing your sleep position can be tricky though as most of us become used to sleeping in a certain position in childhood.
+Therefore, most experts suggest that at first you make small adjustments if you want to change the way you sleep.
+If, for example, you normally sleep on your stomach, change to your side first rather than trying to sleep on your back straight away as otherwise the likelihood is you will just end up not being able to fall asleep at all.

 Sleeping positions – the pros and cons

-Pros: Doctors generally agree that sleeping on your back is the best position for your neck, back, hips and even stomach as this position keeps the spine in a neutral position and also allows the stomach to lie in its correct position under the ribcage, which can ease stomach pain and heartburn.
+According to sleep.org only 8% of us are sleeping on our back which is a real shame.1 Doctors generally agree that sleeping on your back is the best position for your neck, back, hips and even stomach as this keeps the spine in a neutral position and also allows the stomach to lie in its correct under the ribcage, which can ease stomach pain and heartburn.

 It is important, though, that your pillow is under your head, not your shoulders, and is not forcing the neck into unnatural shapes by keeping the head too high or too low.
 Placing a pillow under the knees will improve the alignment of the spine further, so this is a good idea if you suffer from back pain.

 Cons – Bad for snorers

 While sleeping like this the tongue falls to the back of the throat which can constrict breathing.
 For this reason, those with sleep apnoea should avoid sleeping on their back, and those with other respiratory problems may find it easier to lie on their side.
 Due to the position of the tongue, sleeping on your back also greatly encourages snoring, so if you snore and have a partner, you may have to consider sleeping in a different position!

 Sleeping on your right side